rauc/rauc-hawkbit-updater/docs/using.rst

 systemd Example
 ^^^^^^^^^^^^^^^

-To store the bundle in such a directory, a drop-in ``rauc-hawkbit-updater.service.d/10-plain-bundle.conf`` can be created:
+To store the bundle in such a directory, a configuration file for systemd-tmpfiles can be created and placed in ``/usr/lib/tmpfiles.d/rauc-hawkbit-updater.conf``.
+This tells systemd-tmpfiles to create a directory in ``/tmp`` with proper
+ownership:

 .. code-block:: cfg

-  [Service]
-  ExecStartPre=/bin/mkdir -p /tmp/rauc-hawkbit-updater/
+  d /tmp/rauc-hawkbit-updater     - rauc-hawkbit rauc-hawkbit - -

 The bundle location needs to be set in rauc-hawkbit-updater's config: